Gap Analysis (finding where you need to focus)

 Recommended steps to be completed before conducting the Gap Analysis:

 Identify one or more people to conduct the Gap Analysis; it is helpful if they have some energy system experience or audit experience.
-You may also want to consider having assistance from a consultant.

 ISO 50001 Gap Analysis Checklist